culturesofknowledge/site-portal/README.md

 ## Database load
 If the database is completely empty you might want to add some data in.
 Get on the container, and import it (this assumes the data is already on the container in sql.gz type):

+    docker-compose exec mysql bash
     zcat /path/to/file.sql.gz | mysql --user='root' --password=$MYSQL_ROOT_PASSWORD your_database
+    # Or checker out the helper file at /data/insertData.sh